Ernst Toller: Life and career

-Toller was unable to see the plays he had written in prison performed until after his release in July 1925.
+Toller did not see the plays he wrote in prison performed until after his release in July 1925.
 The most famous of his later dramas, Hoppla, We're Alive!
 (Hoppla, wir Leben!), directed by Erwin Piscator, premiered in Berlin in 1925.
-It tells of a revolutionary discharged from a mental hospital after eight years, who discovers that his former comrades have grown complacent and compromised within the system they once opposed.
-In despair, he kills himself.
+It depicts a revolutionary discharged from a mental hospital after eight years who discovers that his former comrades have grown complacent and compromised in the system they once opposed.
+He kills himself in despair.

 Exile, death and legacy

-Two of his early plays were produced in New York in the 1930s: The Machine Wreckers (1922), whose opening night in 1937 he attended, and No More Peace, produced in 1937 by the Federal Theatre Project and presented in New York City in 1938.
-Their sense of immediacy was gone: the first play was related to the First World War and its aftermath, and the second an earlier period of the rise of the Nazis.
+Two of Toller's early plays were produced in New York in the 1930s: The Machine Wreckers (1922), whose opening night in 1937 Toller attended, and No More Peace, produced in 1937 by the Federal Theatre Project and presented in New York City in 1938.
+Their sense of immediacy was gone: the first play was related to World War I and its aftermath, and the second an earlier period of the Nazis' rise.
 Their style was outmoded for New York, and the poor reception added to Toller's discouragement.

-Suffering from depression, separated from his wife and struggling with financial woes (he had given all his money to Spanish Civil War refugees), Toller committed suicide on 22 May 1939.
-He hanged himself in his room at the Mayflower Hotel, after laying out on his hotel desk "photos of Spanish children who had been killed by fascist bombs".
+Suffering from depression, separated from his wife and struggling with financial woes (he had given all his money to Spanish Civil War refugees), Toller died by suicide on 22 May 1939.
+He hanged himself in his room at the Mayflower Hotel after laying out on his hotel desk "photos of Spanish children who had been killed by fascist bombs".

-The English author Robert Payne, who knew Toller in Spain and in Paris, later wrote in his diary that Toller had said shortly before his death: "If ever you read that I committed suicide, I beg you not to believe it."
+The English author Robert Payne, who knew Toller in Spain and in Paris, wrote in his diary that Toller had said shortly before his death: "If ever you read that I committed suicide, I beg you not to believe it."
 Payne continued: "He hanged himself with the silk cord of his nightgown in a hotel in New York two years ago.
 This is what the newspapers said at the time, but I continue to believe that he was murdered".

 W. H. Auden's poem "In Memory of Ernst Toller" was published in Another Time (1940).